Cardamom Shortbread Cookies (Buttery & Tender)

-Dec 01, 2018, Updated Jan 09, 2026
+Dec 01, 2018, Updated Mar 30, 2026

 This post may contain affiliate links.

 I live for unique flavors in baked goods.
 Don’t get me wrong, I love a good classic cookie, but life is too short for plain cookies in my opinion!
 That’s exactly how I ended up developing the recipe for these cardamom shortbread cookies.
+My recipe makes about 24 cookies – perfect for an office potluck or sharing with friends, family and neighbors!

 And while you’re here, make sure to check out some of our favorite cookies like Turkish apple cookies, thumbprint cookies, Italian pistachio cookies, krumkake and viral tahini cookies that take the internet by storm every single year.